wanchanglin/lamp/README.md

 ## Introduction

-The annotation or identification of metabolites detected in untargeted metabolomics studies applying liquid chromatography-mass spectrometry can apply full-scan (MS1), retention time (RT) and gas-phase fragmentation (MS/MS) data.
-Full-scan MS1 data can be applied as a first pass to decrease the number of possible annotations.
-However, electrospray ionisation is a complex process which generates multiple features (m/z-RT pairs) for each metabolite.
-The grouping of features and subsequent linkage to a single or multiple molecular formula is required to maximise true positive annotations and minimise false positive annotations.
+Untargeted metabolomics studies routinely apply liquid chromatography-mass spectrometry to acquire data for hundreds or low thousands of metabolites and exposome-related (bio)chemicals.
+The annotation or higher-confidence identification of metabolites and biochemicals can apply multiple different data types (1) chromatographic retention time, (2) the mass-to-charge (*m/z*) ratio of ions formed during electrospray ionisation for the structurally intact metabolite or (bio)chemical and (3) fragmentation mass spectra derived from MS/MS or MS^n^ experiments.

-LAMP is a Python package as an easy-to-use software for feature grouping and metabolite annotation using MS1 data only.
-LAMPS groups features based on RT similarity and positive correlations across multiple biological samples.
-Genome-scale metabolic models are the source of metabolites applied in reference files though any source of metabolites can be used (e.g. HMDB or LIPID MAPS).
-The m/z differences related to in-source fragments, adducts, isotopes, oligomers and charge states can be user-defined in the reference file.
+Commonly, the mass-to-charge (*m/z*) ratio of ions formed during electrospray ionisation for the structurally intact metabolite are applied as a first step in the annotation process.
+Importantly, a single metabolite can be detected as multiple different ion types (adducts, isotopes, in-source fragments, oligomers) and grouping together of features representing the same metabolite or biochemical can decrease the number of false positive annotations.
+The Liverpool Annotation of metabolites using Mass sPectrometry (LAMP) is a Python package and an easy-to-use software for feature grouping and metabolite annotation using MS1 data only.
+LAMP groups features based on chromatographic retention time similarity and positive response-based correlations across multiple biological samples.
+Genome-scale metabolic models are the source of metabolites applied in the standard reference files though any source of metabolites can be used (e.g. HMDB or LIPIDMAPS).
+The *m/z* differences related to in-source fragments, adducts, isotopes, oligomers and charge states can be user-defined in the reference file.